 When any user enters the domain name in a browser, the system will send a query to the domain name server.
 It provides the computer with the right IP address allowing the system to display the correct website to the user.

-Domain name servers are a vital cog in the internet machinery.
+Domain name servers are a vital cog in internet machinery.
 It acts as a connecting link between domain names (used by humans) and IP addresses (used by computers).

 How Do Domain Name Registrars Protect User Privacy?